Which search phrases are killing your business?

 Customers conduct branded and non-branded searches.

 A customer’s search query will change depending on how much research they have already done because queries evolve as people learn.
+What are branded or non-branded searches?
+Branded means they know you already, and use your name.
+Non-branded usually means they are still in the research phase.
+See this post for more information about the search funnel.

 Takeaway: Brainstorm search phrases for different stages in the buyer’s journey.
 Customers who already know about your business are more likely to conduct a branded search, like “what does [your brand name] do” or “where is [your brand name] located.”